ZhengLyu-Data/Lvzheng-Wuhan-Realworld/05_amazon_sentiment_nlp_pipeline/README.md

 ## 🔗 GitHub Project
 [Click to view project](https://github.com/ZhengLyu-Data/Lvzheng-Wuhan-Data/tree/main/05_amazon_sentiment_nlp_pipeline)

+## Author & Project Statement
+This project was independently designed, implemented, and documented by **Zheng Lyu** as part of a professional data engineering portfolio.
+It combines real-world data with end-to-end NLP pipelines and business-oriented dashboards.

 ## 📬 Contact
 For questions or collaboration opportunities, please connect via LinkedIn https://www.linkedin.com/in/zheng-lyu-951295323/.